 - Other financial resources of the child, including the ability to work

 - Financial aid resources available to the child

 - The child’s commitment and aptitude to the chosen course of study

 As you can see, these factors can vary greatly from family to family.
 If your child will be going to college in the near future, calculating these costs may be easier than if you have small children who won’t be leaving home for many years.

 Establishing A Fair Framework For College Contributions

 Many parents choose to include college expenses in their child support agreement so everyone understands the expectations and responsibilities that lie ahead.
-When we review a child support agreement, and consider all the needs of a child, we want to make sure that support payments either count toward college expenses or child support expenses, but not both.
-The two are connected, but not the same.
+When I review a child support agreement and consider all the needs of a child, I want to make sure that support payments either count toward college expenses or child support expenses, but not both.
+The two are connected but are not the same.

-We can help you with difficult child support issues.
-Call our Matawan office today at 732-812-4944 for a free initial consultation, or fill out our online form.
-Our firm represents clients throughout Middlesex, Monmouth and Ocean counties in New Jersey.
+I can help you with difficult child support issues.
+Call the Robin Jill Schneider law firm in Matawan today at 732-812-4944 for a free initial consultation or fill out my firm’s online form.
+I represent clients throughout Middlesex, Monmouth and Ocean counties in New Jersey.